ocp-te-isv/aks_varnish_jboss/poc_setup.md

 Please ensure that you modify the names of the resources to match your environment!

 ### Step 4 - Prepare the helm charts

+To find out more about Helm, check out [https://helm.sh/](https://helm.sh/) Helm gives us an additional layer ontop of Kubernetes to manage packages and desired state configuration.

 We have supplied some sample Helm charts for our Jboss / Wildfly sample under ./helmcharts/jbossappserver.